simon-ritchie/apysc/docs_src/source/mousemove.md

 <iframe src="static/mousemove_unbind_interface/index.html" width="200" height="200"></iframe>

 There are also existing the `unbind_mousemove_all` interface.
-This interface will unbind all the handlers from the target `DisplayObject` instance.
+This interface unbinds all the handlers from the target `DisplayObject` instance.